2016 International Center Summer Orientation

 Getting Involved With University Groups and Organizations

 Joining student organizations is a great way to meet people, learn skills, and enrich your university experience.
 Learn about the many student organizations on campus and the best ways to get involved in this part of campus life.
-The workshop will conclude with a tour of some student organizations and offices related to student organizations in the Michigan Union.

 How to Buy a Used Car